 Price: Basic plans start at $9.99 per user per month.
-For five users and added features, the price is $19.99 per month.
+The price is $19.99 per month for five users and added features.

 Based in Europe, Yousign is an easy-to-use online signature platform focused on European users.

-With a very simple and modern UX design, and a streamlined signature process called “Procedures”, this platform is a good option for anyone looking for a friendly online signature platform.
+With a straightforward and modern UX design and a streamlined signature process called “Procedures”, this platform is a good option for anyone looking for a friendly online signature platform.

 - Excellent user experience: The design, the process, and even the color palette are made to provide an easy and friendly user experience.

-- Flexible flows: You can set up an order for signees, set up reminders for them, and modify your workflow for each document.
+- Flexible flows: You can set up an order for signees, set up reminders, and modify your workflow for each document.

 - Highly secure: Documents are saved on secure servers, timestamps are included for documents, and access is limited to authentication per user.